 Recent financial stressors: fincri12, inc_diff.

-After preprocessing, the HELIUS dataset comprises 21,628 samples.
-In addition to the five precariousness factors, we include PHQ-9 scores — both the total sum score and individual symptom scores — to represent depression.
+After preprocessing, the HELIUS dataset comprises 21,628 samples, i.e. individuals.
+In addition to the five precariousness factors, we include PHQ-9 scores to represent depression, both the total sum score and individual symptom scores – though in different models.
 In the subsequent causal discovery analysis, we will examine depression both as an aggregated sum score and through its individual symptom-level representations.
 Refer to Figure 1 for the overall distributions of the variables used in the analysis.